-The Kirtlandia Research Internship Program offers summer internships to college students interested in the natural sciences.
+The Kirtlandia Research Internship Program offers summer internships to college students earning a degree in the natural sciences.
 Students selected to participate have the opportunity to spend eight weeks working with Museum curators on research projects.

-Note: Former Research Interns, Adopt-A-Students and program alumni, we want hear about your experiences with the Museum and your subsequent careers!
-Please email your response to the attention of Ann S. DuFresne at email@example.com
+Former Research Interns, Adopt-A-Students and program alumni—we want hear about your Museum experience and subsequent career!
+Email Ann S. DuFresne at email@example.com

 The Kirtlandia Research Internship Program allows students to gain hands-on experience in fields in which they may be considering careers.
 They get a sense of what working at a professional level in these areas requires.
 Students also receive the satisfaction of knowing they have made real contributions to science through their summer's work.
 They present the results of their research at the Kirtlandia Society's annual August luncheon meeting.